wjasonhuang/python_utils/interview/behavioral.md

 Make markets for client, work as a team with sales, structuring, add value for clients
 * talk to sales to find out when is the request due
 * delegate pricing to structuring, follow-up on ETA
-* priciing aggressiveness and commission amount, discussion with sales (hit-ratio/market share, risks, clearing level)
+* pricing aggressiveness and commission amount, discussion with sales (hit-ratio/market share, risks, clearing level)
 * propose other trade ideas

 ## What do you do if you disagree with someone at work?